Stó꞉lō: St. Mary's Residential School

 Accounts of abuse at the school vary from person to person and at different eras.
 Terry Glavin writes that in the 1800s, there was no corporal punishment at all, but in later periods strapping became routine, and for some students, conditions were nightmarish.

-In 1952, 16 students had graduated with full grade 12 diplomas.
+In 1952, 16 students graduated with full grade 12 diplomas.
 In 1961, the students moved to a new government-run residential school of the same name on the eastern border of Mission, and the Roman Catholic School was closed.
-In 1985, all buildings of the former schools were destroyed making it the last residential school in British Columbia.
+In 1985, all buildings of the former schools were destroyed, making it the last residential school in British Columbia.
 The grounds of the school are now part of Fraser River Heritage Park.
 New Bell Tower, built in 2000, also housed the 1875 original bell from Mission.
 The Mission Indian Friendship Centre in 2001 provided funds to build a covered picnic shelter in the park.
 The park is also home to the OMI cemetery where nun, students land and buildings of government–nun school were initially leased to the Coqualeetza Training Centre after 1985.
 In 2005, the park was returned to the Stó꞉lō and given Indian reserve status.
 The land formally regained its Stó꞉lō name of pekw’xe: yles (Peckquaylis) and it is used by 21 different first nations governments.